nomadcrypto/asset/README.md

 asset
 =====

 This is a chop out of my running bot.
-If you find it useful and feel like donating please make a donation to seans outpost(http://seansoutpost.com) or bitcoin not bombs(http://www.bitcoinnotbombs.com/)
+If you find it useful and feel like making a monetary donation please make a donation to seans outpost(http://seansoutpost.com) or bitcoin not bombs(http://www.bitcoinnotbombs.com).

 You will need the following python packages